Chris Thompson (running back): Washington Redskins

 In Week 2, against the Indianapolis Colts, Thompson recorded a career-high 13 receptions for 92 receiving yards in the 21–9 loss.
 He suffered a rib injury and missed game action.
 Overall, Thompson played in ten games and had 178 rushing yards and 41 receptions for 268 receiving yards and one receiving touchdown.
 In 2019, Thompson appeared in 11 games and recorded 37 carries for 138 rushing yards to go along with 42 receptions for 378 receiving yards.

 Jacksonville Jaguars

 On May 1, 2020, Thompson signed a one-year contract with the Jacksonville Jaguars.
-In Week 2 of the 2020 season against the Tennessee Titans, Thompson recorded his first receiving touchdown as a Jaguar during the 33–30 loss.
+In Week 2 against the Tennessee Titans, Thompson recorded his first receiving touchdown as a Jaguar during the 33–30 loss.
 He was placed on the reserve/COVID-19 list by the team on October 24, and activated on October 30.
-He suffered a back injury in Week 10 and was placed on injured reserve on November 16, 2020.
+He suffered a back injury in Week 10 and was placed on injured reserve on November 16.

 San Francisco 49ers

-On September 22, 2021, Thompson was signed to the San Francisco 49ers practice squad.
-He was released on October 5.
+On September 22, 2021, Thompson was signed to the San Francisco 49ers' practice squad.
+He was released by San Francisco on October 5.